etalab/geohisto/README.md

     $ python -m pytest tests

+Note that the duration of the whole test suite run is about 5 minutes.

-You can also run a particular test:
+That's why you would probably prefer to run a particular test:

     $ python -m pytest tests/test_actions.py::test_change_name

-Note that the duration of the whole test suite run is about 5 minutes.

 ## TODO